levomaaa/communication-app/README.md

 Features of the application:

-* The user can log in and out and create a new account.
+* User can log in and out and create a new account.
 * On the front page of the app, the user sees a list of discussion forums, the number of threads and messages in each forum, and the date of the last message sent.
 * The user can create a new chain in the area by entering the title of the chain and the content of the start message.
 * The user can write a new message in an existing chain.